ADT vs. Ring Alarm: Comparing Old vs. New

 Who’s the Winner?

 The security camera category is a toss-up between ADT and Ring.
-Since ADT has partnered with Google Nest, a whole world of indoor and outdoor surveillance has opened to customers.
+Since ADT has partnered with Google Nest, a whole world of AI-based indoor and outdoor surveillance has opened to customers.
 With Ring, you get the full features of the cameras on the Ring app.
 This is a tough one to call, but we’d give the edge to ADT for all around quality and professional installation.

 Monitoring: Professional or DIY?